 By teaching your clients the benefits of photo food logging, you’re showing them, “Hey, this is for YOU, not for me, but we’re in this together!“

-Believe it or not, your clients’ success with photo food logging is more on you than on them, especially in the beginning of your work together.
-From day one, engaging with most entries is essential, so your clients know you’re checking in on them.
+Believe it or not, your clients’ success with photo food logging is more on you than on them.
+This is especially true when you first start working together.
+From day 1, engage with most entries, so your clients know you’re checking in on them.
 If you don’t see your clients’ food logging, send a message to nudge them along.

 Then, at each appointment, ask your clients how tracking is going.
 Are they finding it difficult?
 Do they enjoy it?
 What would make their food logging experience more enjoyable?
 Airing any potential obstacles is the first step in preventing any barriers!

-Encourage your clients’ photo food logging by always leaving a positive comment – even if their choices aren’t exactly what you had hoped for!
-By providing positive encouragement, your clients will be more likely to continue to photo food log, which is a photo in the right direction towards reaching their goals!
+Encourage your clients to photo food log by consistently leaving positive feedback.
+Even if their choices aren’t exactly what you had hoped for, keeping your commentary positive lends support.
+Your clients will be more likely to continue to photo food log, which is a photo in the right direction towards reaching their goals!